 Researchers used this information to divide participants into three groups: those who met the physical activity guidelines, those who fell below, and those who exceeded it by at least three times.

-The U.S. Department of Health and Human Services’ “2008 Physical Activity Guidelines for Americans” recommend that adults do at least 150 minutes a week of moderate-intensity, or 75 minutes a week of vigorous-intensity, aerobic activity.
+The U.S. Department of Health and Human Services’ “” recommend that adults do at least 150 minutes a week of moderate-intensity, or 75 minutes a week of vigorous-intensity, aerobic activity.

 Vigorous-intensity activities include running, biking, swimming, exercise or dance classes, and strenuous sports.